Line No. 4

 promise of guided propagation with no radiation field to waste energy."

-As the study of radio propagation progressed and certain
+As the study of radio propagation progressed, and

 than predicted.
 More recent investigations show evidence that Zenneck waves can, indeed,